Pathogenesis of Osteoporosis

-Low bone density can be attibuted to (1) the bones never get strong enough when the person grows up and becomes an adult; (2) more bone resorption the deposition; and (3) the body doesn't replace lost bone resulting from defects in bone formation.
+Low bone density can be attributed to (1) the bones never get strong enough when the person grew up and became an adult; (2) more bone resorption the deposition; and (3) the body doesn't replace lost bone resulting from defects in bone formation.

 Bone remodeling is continuous in the human body.
 There are three types of bone cells: osteoclasts, osteoblasts, and osteocytes.
 Osteoclast cells resorb bone, and osteoblast cells form new bone.
 An imbalance in bone resorption as compared to bone formation can lead to osteoporosis.
 The problems are more serious usually in cancellous bones because the rate of bone formation is lower, especially among those suffering from osteoporosis.

 Generally at about age 40 to 50, both sexes experience some rate of cortical bone loss as the rate of resorption exceeds the rate of bone formation.
 For women, this process often becomes more severe around menopause.
 About a third of all women experience higher bone loss than would be expected from just age-related loss following menopause.
 After menopause remodeling activity in bones increases and a greater proportion of bone is remodeled on its endosteal (inner) surface.